nus-cs2103-AY1920S2/duke/docs/README.md

 * `list` - lists all tasks
 * `todo {task detail}` - creates task with task detail as the description of the task
-* `event {task detail /at datetime}` - creates task with task detail as the description of the task
+* `event {task detail /at datetime}` - creates task with task detail as the description of the task with a datetime
-* `event {task detail /by datetime}` - creates task with task detail as the description of the task
+* `deadline {task detail /by datetime}` - creates task with task detail as the description of the task with a datetime
-* `period {task detail /start datetime /end datetime*}` - creates task with task detail as the description of the task
+* `period {task detail /start datetime /end datetime*}` - creates task with task detail as the description of the task with start and end datetimes
 * `delete {task index}` - delete task
 * `done {task index}` - mark task as done
 * `bye` - closes duke